Redpill-Linpro/alfresco-contentstripper/README.md

 </repository>
 ```

-The jar files are also downloadable from: https://maven.redpill-linpro.com/nexus/index.html#nexus-search;quick~alfresco-systemmessages
+The jar files are also downloadable from: https://maven.redpill-linpro.com/nexus/index.html#nexus-search;quick~alfresco-contentstripper

+# Instructions for deployment

+ * Add the dependency instructed above
+ * Make sure python is installed in the environment that contains the content store path.
+ * Put the mkdtrunc.py script in the environment where it has access to the content store. (make it executable)

 License
 -------